IvLazarov/game-browser-v2/README.md

+# Game Browser Version 2

+A game browser that enables users to search games by name, genre, platform, and publsher.
+Light and dark mode available.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.